If you’re looking for a tasty milk alternative, almond milk is one of the popular choices. But can almond milk go bad?

 Then make sure to check the consistency of the liquid.
 If it has any thick parts or is curdled, throw it away.

-The last thing is the taste of the milk – if it doesn’t taste right, it’s probably not safe to consume.
+The last thing is the flavor – if your almond milk doesn’t taste right, it’s probably not safe to consume.

 - Store unopened almond milk the way it was stored in the supermarket.
-Usually that means the pantry is good enough.
+That usually means the pantry is good enough.

 - Keep opened almond milk in the fridge, sealed tightly.